FRRouting/frr/doc/user/pimv6.rst

    a value smaller than 60 seconds be aware that this can and will affect convergence at scale.

-.. clicmd:: ipv6 pim keep-alive-timer (1-65535)
+.. clicmd:: keep-alive-timer (1-65535)

    Modify the time out value for a S,G flow from 1-65535 seconds.
 If choosing a value below 31 seconds be aware that some hardware platforms cannot see data flowing in better than 30 second chunks.
-This command is vrf aware, to configure for a vrf, enter the vrf submode.
+This command is vrf aware, to configure for a vrf, specify the vrf in the router pim6 block.

-.. clicmd:: ipv6 pim packets (1-255)
+.. clicmd:: packets (1-255)

    When processing packets from a neighbor process the number of packets incoming at one time before moving on to the next task.
 The default value is 3 packets.
 This command is only useful at scale when you can possibly have a large number of pim control packets flowing.
-This command is vrf aware, to configure for a vrf, enter the vrf submode.
+This command is vrf aware, to configure for a vrf, specify the vrf in the router pim6 block.

-.. clicmd:: ipv6 pim register-suppress-time (1-65535)
+.. clicmd:: register-suppress-time (1-65535)

    Modify the time that pim will register suppress a FHR will send register notifications to the kernel.
-This command is vrf aware, to configure for a vrf, enter the vrf submode.
+This command is vrf aware, to configure for a vrf, specify the vrf in the router pim6 block.

-.. clicmd:: ipv6 ssmpingd [X:X::X:X]
+.. clicmd:: ssmpingd [X:X::X:X]

    Enable ipv6 ssmpingd configuration.
 A network level management tool to check whether one can receive multicast packets via SSM from host.